ernstwi/days/README.md

 - With `--resolve`, filename collisions on assets are resolved by renaming.
 - Merge posts from a *days* journal at `<path>`, or from a Messages conversation with user `<ID>` (macOS only).

-Tip: Set up a dummy Apple ID for the purposes of journaling.
+Tip: Set up a dummy Apple ID for the purpose of journaling.

 ### `prune`